purequant/gitskills/README.md

 # gitskills
-Creating a new branch is quick. fuck you
+Creating a new branch is quick & simple.